 Post-industrial shadow and light.
-Kunsthuis Gallery, Crayke, Yorks. until end October.
+Kunsthuis Gallery, Crayke, Yorks. until early January 2018.

 Pushing watercolour towards abstraction, using loosely applied transparent glazes, I find out what the painting will be only as I follow this process over time.